 Set Current Location

-Hayden Square is a attraction of Tempe city and is named after late U.S. Senator Carl Hayden.
+Hayden Square is an attraction in Tempe and is named after late U.S. Senator Carl Hayden.
 The square is surrounded by buildings that house various offices and homes.
-The square has umpteen number of businesses, restaurants, shops and a popular night club, all surrounding the open air amphitheater and fountain located here.
+The square has a large number of businesses, restaurants, shops and a popular night club, all surrounding the open air amphitheater and fountain located here.
 The place is venue to Oktoberfest, the Festival of Lights, concerts and Super Bowl festivities.
-It is located less than than half a mile from the Arizona University.
+It is located less than than half a mile from Arizona State University.

 Mill Avenue is the main entertainment and shopping district in the college town of Tempe.
 The district not only contains city hall and government offices, but major attractions like Tempe Town Lake, Tempe Butte and Tempe Beach Park.
 In addition to these outdoor attractions, Mill also has tons of restaurants, bars, cafes and shops.
 The Ave is also the site of many of Tempe's major events, festivals and parades.